 Check for existing feedback

-Another user may have already shared the same feedback.
-If they have, please "upvote" the existing feedback instead of creating a duplicate submission and add comments that provide clarity to existing information or add scenarios to review.
+Before logging a new piece of feedback, check to see if someone else has already requested or reported it.
+If they have, please “upvote” the existing feedback instead of creating a duplicate submission, and add comments that provide clarity to existing information or add scenarios to review.

 Use a descriptive title when submitting new feedback

-Descriptive and precise titles help Windows engineers to understand the issue being reported.
-An example of a good title: "Groove crashes with error 80041007 when connected to Bluetooth".
+Descriptive and precise titles help Windows engineers understand the issue being reported.
+An example of a good title: “Groove crashes with error 80041007 when connected to Bluetooth.”

 Select the correct category for the issue or request being submitted

-When sharing feedback, logs and system settings may be collected depending on the type of feedback being submitted.
-For example, we may not be able to address a mobile data bug that is filed against the Health application because we would not receive the correct logs.
+The Feedback Hub will automatically select a category based on the title you gave to the feedback item.
+Use the drop-down menus to check that the category is accurate or if it requires changing.
+The correct category is important for accurately submitting and processing feedback.
+Logs and system settings may be collected depending on the category of feedback being submitted.
+For example, we may not be able to address a Bluetooth bug that gets filed against the Start menu because we would not receive the correct logs.

 Provide feedback items one at a time